-So we looked into catering in our 2019 Australian wedding industry report looks to see how much it should cost you, and what you should look for when it comes to booking a caterer for your wedding.
+We took a look at catering in our 2020 Australian Wedding Industry Report to see how much catering should cost you, and what you should look for when it comes to booking a caterer for your wedding.

 How much should my wedding catering cost?

-As we mentioned earlier, more couples are choosing to do their own thing when it comes to the food at their wedding.
-So we’re not surprised to see that the average amount spent on wedding catering has gone up in the last few years as more people hire external services.
+Wedding trends are constantly shifting, so we’re not surprised to see the average amount spent on wedding catering has risen over the last few years as more couples hire external services.

 What type of catering is the most popular?

-Based on our feedback from other real couples, having a range of different and exciting options when it comes to catering is a big plus.
-Particularly when this can also cater for different allergies for food intolerances.
+According to feedback from other real coupes, wedding caterers that offer a decent range of different and exciting options is a big plus.
+This is great, especially as it caters for different allergies and food intolerances.